kluctl/kluctl/docs/jinja2-templating.md

 These are however not available while the `deployment.yml` is rendered that defines these vars.
 This file is rendered and interpreted before the `vars` are processed and added to the Jinja2 context.

-However, each file in `vars` can use all variables defined before that specific file is processed.
+However, each entry in `vars` can use all variables defined before that specific file is processed.
 Consider the following example.

 ```yaml